 While Elites do not have any specific responsibilities, they are beholden to their people and, as such, should aspire towards a greatness for their people – even if that requires them to cull members of their own species who do not meet their vision (such as a Saiyan who lost the ability to fight).

-Superior Pride.
-When you gain this Role, gain 8 Attribute Points to spend immediately.
-You cannot increase any one Attribute by more than +4 Attribute Points.
+-[Automatic]: When you gain this Role, gain 4 Attribute Points to spend immediately.
+You cannot increase any single Attribute by more than 2 with these Attribute Points.

-• Gain a Spellbook Ability that has a TP Cost of 15 or lower.
+- Gain a Unique Ability that has a TP Cost of 15 or lower.

 Galactic Patrol Member

-A member of the Galactic Patrol must always strive to be an upstanding member of society, withhold the laws that the Galactic Patrol enforces, follow the commands of the Galactic King and fight evil wherever it rears its head – even if they cannot hope to stand up to it.
+A member of the Galactic Patrol must always strive to be an upstanding member of society, uphold the laws that the Galactic Patrol enforces, follow the commands of the Galactic King, and fight evil wherever it rears its head – even if they cannot hope to stand up to it.

-Determination for Justice.
-While facing a character with an Evil Z-Soul who has a higher base Tier of Power (ToP) than you, increase all of your Combat Rolls by +x(T) where x is equal to the difference in your base ToP.
+-[Passive]: Increase all of your Combat Rolls against Opponents with an Evil or Pure Evil Z-Soul and a higher base Tier of Power (ToP) than you by +x(T) where x is equal to the difference in your base ToP.

-Patrol Equipment.
-When you first gain this Role, you gain:
+-[Automatic]: When you gain this Role, you gain the following:

-• Galactic Patrol Outfit – A Standard Grade Armor with the Layered, Unique Decal and Team Outfit Qualities.
-The Galactic Patrol Outfit has two unique abilities: it does not have an Apparel Penalty and the Unique Decal Quality (representing their symbol) grants its bonus to both the Persuasion and Intimidate Skills.
+- Galactic Patrol Uniform: A Standard Grade Armor with the Layered, Unique Decal and Team Outfit Qualities.
+The Galactic Patrol Uniform does not inflict Apparel Penalties, and the Unique Decal Quality (representing their symbol) grants its bonus to both the Persuasion and Intimidation Skills.

-• Jetboots – a unique Accessory that can be worn alongside other Accessories but functions, otherwise, identical to the Jetpack Accessory.
+- Jetboots: a unique Accessory that does not count towards your Accessory equip limit but functions, otherwise, identical to the Jetpack Accessory.

 A being of Pure Evil, you are a corrupted being with no trace of remorse for the wanton destruction you’ve wrought as a result of your pitch-black heart.
 There is no limit to your villainy.